 More importantly, the 28-day calisthenics workout challenge works for people of all ages and fitness levels.
 This guide covers a full seven-day plan that you will do every day for four weeks or 28 days.

-We will devote the first week of this free 28-day calisthenics workout plan to learning the basics for building a solid foundation.
+I will devote the first week of this 28 day calisthenics challenge free plan to learning the basics for building a solid foundation.
 So, this week is all about getting comfortable with your body and establishing a rhythm.

 You can start with these basic exercises: